socketry/utopia/guides/updating-utopia/README.md

 # Updating Utopia

+This guide explains how to update existing `utopia` websites.

+## Overview

 Utopia provides a model for both local development (`utopia site create`) and deployment (`utopia server create`).
 In addition, Utopia provides a basic upgrade path for existing sites when things within the framework change.
 These are not always automatic, so below are some recipes for how to update your site.

 ## Site Update